Apocalyptic Weather Made Me Climate-Conscious

 When you’re living by the ocean, you’ve been battered a lot.
 It’s not unusual for us to get 100-kilometre-an-hour winds if we do have a storm.
 But it was a very odd 24 hours when we had Hurricane Igor in Newfoundland.
 It was 12 years ago, but people still remember it very vividly.
 It was apocalyptic.

 I will never forget it because we lost our power for three or four days.
 We spent that night and the next day with the fire on just trying to stay warm and cozy.
 You can hear the rain.
+You can hear the wind all the time.
 The wind just howls and howls so it’s very eerie, and you could almost feel the house shake.

 We had a big, big tree with a really thick trunk that had been in our garden forever.
 I remember my father looking out the window and seeing the roots coming up against the ground.
 The tree made the ground look like it was breathing.
 I remember my father looking out and being like, “Look at the ground.
 That tree is going to come up.”
 Eventually it just toppled down on our neighbour’s house and took down our neighbour’s phone wires.
 You just knew that that was going to happen, but there’s nothing you can do about it.

 There were stories of people who had trampolines in their yard.
 The whole trampoline would come up and just bounce down the road.
 I knew one person whose greenhouse came up and flipped, then landed solidly on its feet again.
 And all of these huge old trees in the city toppled over.
+A lot of them had really long roots.
 You’d be walking around the city and you’d just be seeing the base of the trees.

 The cleanup was massive.
 Some of my family members work for the city so I do remember them working a tonne—that being a huge ordeal to go around with chainsaws and chop up all the old trees that came down.